gonzaloprb/Diversity_with_Depth/README.md

                   5) betadisper (HERE THRE'S A PROBLEM)

 you'll see that each analysis re-starts from the original database to make it easier for you.
+You can go straight to betadisper section # 290

 I am confused with the betadisper per different depth.